jython/jython/README.txt

 This release was compiled on @os.name@ using @java.vendor@ Java version @java.version@ and requires a minimum of Java @jdk.target.version@ to run.

-See ACKNOWLEDGMENTS for details about Jython's copyright, license, contributors, and mailing lists; and NEWS for detailed release notes, including bugs fixed, backward breaking changes, and new features.
+See LICENSE.txt for details about Jython's copyright and license, and NEWS for detailed release notes, including bugs fixed, backward breaking changes, and new features.

 The developers extend their thanks to all who contributed to this release of Jython, through bug reports, patches, pull requests, documentation changes, email and conversation in any media.
+See ACKNOWLEDGMENTS for a list of contributors.
 We are grateful to the PSF for continuing practical help and support of the project.

 Testing
 -------